Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 Lewis Hamilton took the honour of claiming the first Formula 1 pole position at Mugello as Mercedes kept Red Bull's Max Verstappen at bay in Tuscan GP qualifying.

-Valtteri Bottas had topped all three practice sessions and repeated that result in Q1, but Hamilton yet again came to the fore when it mattered most for his 95th career pole.
+Valtteri Bottas had topped all three practice sessions around the fast and demanding Italian track and repeated that result in Q1, but Hamilton yet again came to the fore when it mattered most for his 95th career pole.

 After heading a closely-fought Q2 from Bottas and Verstappen, the six-time champion won out from his team-mate in the decisive final phase with a grid-topping lap of 1:15.144.